 The Settings sub-menu within iPassport QMS is the beating heart of system administration.
 Here many aspects of the system’s day-to-day operation can be managed.
-The Settings sub-menu is found within the Administration menu and is broken down into two tabs: Organisational Unit Preferences and System Preferences.
+The Settings sub-menu is found within the Administration menu and is broken down into two tabs (click these links to go to articles about them): Organisational Unit Preferences and System Preferences.

 Navigate to Administration > Settings.

-There are two types of settings on iPassport QMS.
-The System Preferences affects the whole iPassport QMS account.
+Settings in iPassport are divided into two groups - global and OU specific.
+The (global) System Preferences settings affect the whole account.
 Any changes here will affect every record in all OUs and all users of the system.
-While the Organisational Unit Preferences only have an effect on the OU that is selected, so all other OUs would keep their existing settings.
+Changes to Organisational Unit Preferences settings only have an effect on the selected OU while all other OUs keep their existing settings.

-There is no overlap or contradiction between the global and system preferences, i.e. they do not have any direct effect on one another.
+There is no overlap or contradiction between the global and system preferences; they do not have any direct effect on one another.